AdobeDocs/deliverability-learn.en/help/putting-it-in-practice/acc-technical-recommendations.md

 More precisely, they are used to control the speed at which the Adobe Campaign MTA (Message Transfer Agent) sends emails to each individual email domain or ISP (e.g. hotmail.com, comcast.net).
 These rules are typically based on limits published by the ISPs (e.g. do not include more than 20 messages per each SMTP connection).

+>[!NOTE]
+>
-For more on MX management in Adobe Campaign Classic, refer to [this section](https://experienceleague.adobe.com/docs/campaign-classic/using/installing-campaign-classic/additional-configurations/email-deliverability.html#mx-configuration).
+>For more on MX management in Adobe Campaign Classic, refer to [this section](https://experienceleague.adobe.com/docs/campaign-classic/using/installing-campaign-classic/additional-configurations/email-deliverability.html#mx-configuration).

 ### TLS {#tls}